canonical/rockcraft/docs/reference/extensions/go-framework.rst

 The extension builds and copies the Go binary file to the rock, inside the ``/app`` directory.
-By default, the base ``bare`` is used, that generates a lightweight image.
+By default, the base ``bare`` is used, to generate a lightweight image.

 .. note::